 Individual profile reports graphically display an individual’s level of fitness on seven dimensions of Self-Reflection and Empathy.
 This is followed by a brief narrative description of what is measured and the implications for an individual in work relationships.
 Individuals are encouraged to consider how this information fits with their own experience and to interpret this in terms of their life experience in different situations.
 The information provides a valuable tool for noticing and practicing self-awareness.
 It is also useful for engaging family members, colleagues, and friends in a discussion on the degree to which this data fits their experience of them.
 The profile summary can be used as a rich resource for further exploration.

-The EQ In Action Profile is available in three forms.
+The EQ Profile is available in three forms.
 The streaming video online version is best for people who have high-speed Internet access.
 The CD version is available for those with a slower Internet interface, and a paper and pencil version is available for using with larger groups or in a classroom where many students are taking it at the same time.
 Both types of Internet reports are generated immediately and available online as soon as the user has finished taking the tool.

 Team reports or large group reports are also available.
 Each person receives a bound colored report with an EQ Fitness Handbook: 150 Practices for Daily Living.